orefalo/LLM_Superset.popclipext/README.md

  <img src="screenshot2.png"/>
 </p>

-This is my custom extension for PopClip supporting some of the best LLM out there.
+This is my custom extension for PopClip supporting some of the best LLM.

-- Supports OpenAI ChatGPT and Anthropic Claude
+- Supports OpenAI ChatGPT, Anthropic Claude and Gemini AI
 - Tone settings: professional, concise, and friendly
 - Text improvements, corrections, enhancements, and summarization
-- Translation into multiple languages
+- Translation back and forth into multiple languages
 - Holding **SHIFT** copies the response to clipboard
-- Easy to modify by editing the code and JavaScript file

 ## Install

 ### Option 1

-1. Download LLM_Superset.popclipextz from [Releases](https://github.com/orefalo/LLM_Superset.popclipext/releases/tag/main)
+1. Download LLM_Superset.popclipextz from the Release section
 2. Double click the file
 3. Follow PopClip instructions